AdamKyle/flare/resources/info/skill-information/section-2.md

 ## Leveling Skills

-When a skill levels up you will see that in chat.
+When you are fighting and your skill levels up, youll see it popup in chat.

 If you are doing an adventure and you have logged out and have a skill training, you will see the new level when you collect your rewards from that adventure, assuming you have successfully completed the adventure and that the adventure rewards enough xp to level the skill.

 [Learn more about adventuring](/information/adventure).